-Select an object and click the object name on the canvas, and then press DOWN ARROW to add/edit fields.
+Select and click a table/entity name and press TAB/DOWN ARROW to add/edit fields.
 Navicat will predict field types according to field names you entered.

 INTEGER/int/int4/NUMBER

 - suffix "id", "no" (if it is the first column, it will be predicted as a primary key)

 - suffix "num"

 - "qty", "number"

 - exactly "age", "count"